-Maximum differences in target prices for common wheat in national currencies in the original Community since the 1962/63 marketing year, taking into consideration monetary fluctuations since 1968 ment of agriculture has been characterized by its slowness.
-Despite the high percentage of labour leaving the land in the original Community (4.4% per annum during the period 1963-73 and even 4.6% during the period 1968-73), the average size of farms has increased by only 3 hectares since 1958, bringing the average area to 13.3 ha in 1973.
-The structural weakness of agriculture, especially evident in the case of production dependent on land, is demonstrated by the fact that 78% of farms (those of 1 to 20 hectares) occupy only 30% of the total UAA in the enlarged Community.
-Admittedly, the profitability of farms has often been improved by the intensification of production, but this development is limited by the number of market outlets available.
+- 16. The development of articulture has shown the insufficiency of the structural instruments used during the transitional phase (coordination of national policics on arricultural structures and contributions from the Guidance Section of the EAGGF towards the financing of individual investment schemes).
+The structural development of agriculture has been characterized by its Despite the high percentage of labour leaving the land in the slowness. original Community (4.4%) per annum during the period 1963-73 and even 4.6%during the period 1958-73), the average size of farms has increased by only 3 hectares since 1958, bringing the average area to 13.3 ha in 1973.
+The structural weakness of asticulture, especially evident in the case of production dependent on land, is demonstrated by the fact that 78, of farms (those of 1 to 20 hectares) occupy only 30% of the total UAA in the enlarged Community.
+Admittedly, the profitability of farms has often been improved by the intensification of production, but this development is limited by the number of merket outlets available. - 17.
+Acting on the basis of the Commission memorandum of December 1968 on the reform of agriculture, on 25 May 1971 the Council adopted new fuidelines for the common agricultural policy, the institutional framework in the form of common measures having already been created in 1970 by the new Regulation concerning the financing of the common agricultural policy.
+Thus, the Community introduced the necessary complement to the price and market policy, with a view to solving the fundamental problems of European agriculture, which are essentially structural.